pkoppstein/jm/README.md

       strings to avoid loss of information, but other numbers will be converted to PHP numeric values;
   * if neither of these options is specified, the literal form of numbers is preserved.

-Once installed with its pre-requisites, the script is self-documenting via the `--help` command-line option, but here are some examples.
+There are several other options, which are described in the documentation produced by the --help command-line option of `jm`.

 ## Examples:
 ```